rubensilvab/Segmentation-of-Cardiac-Tissue-in-CT-for-Coronary-Artery-Disease-Screening/README.md

 ## Fold Description

-- Data
+Primary Folders:

-    - Cardiac Fat New (Example of the destribution of data in .tif format)
+- Data - Illustrates the distribution of data in this work.
-        -  Dicom
-            - Patient
-                - 0.tif
-                - 1.tif
-                - ...NrSlice.tif
-        -  Mask
-            - Patient
-                - 0.tif
-                - 1.tif
-                - ...NrSlice.tif
+- Pre-processing - Details the conversion of data from raw DICOM format to .tif, enabling Deep Learning model training.
+- Train - Encompasses the framework employed for training models in various experiments within this study.
+- Test - Encompasses the framework used for testing models in various experiments within this study.

+Additional folders:

+Contain auxiliary scripts, potentially beneficial for various simple tasks but not essential for the core objectives of this work.

 [^1]: O. Rodrigues, F. Morais, N. Morais, L. Conci, L. Neto, and A. Conci, “A novel approach for the automated segmentation and volume quantification